davidjosearaujo/re-android-reversing/docs/Report.md

 }
 ```

-This method will check in which country the current device is operating and stop execution for a selected list of countries.
-We don't know why it does this.
-It could be that the domain from where it is trying to download the file, _1.apk_ is blocked in those country or to avoid legal issues.
-If it not in one of those country, it stores the url in has an attribute of the _MainActivity_ class.
+This method will check in which country the current device is operating and halt execution for a selected list of countries.
+We're uncertain why it does this.
+It could be due to the domain from which it attempts to download the file, _1.apk_, being blocked in those countries or to avoid legal issues.
+If the device is not in one of those countries, it stores the URL as an attribute of the _MainActivity_ class.

-After doing this, it creates a new _Intent_ object and starts the activity of the _PartPreviewActiviy_ class.
+Following this, it creates a new _Intent_ object and starts the activity of the _PartPreviewActiviy_ class.

 ```java
 @Override // androidx.fragment.app.q, androidx.activity.ComponentActivity, android.app.Activity